2000 United States Senate election in New York: Background

-When four-term Senator Daniel Patrick Moynihan announced his retirement in November 1998, his previously safe U.S. Senate seat became open in the 2000 U.S. Senate elections.
+When four-term senator Daniel Patrick Moynihan announced his retirement in November 1998, his previously safe U.S. Senate seat became open in the 2000 U.S. Senate elections.
 Both parties tried to find high-profile candidates to run for it.

-U.S. Representative Nita Lowey was initially expected to run, but she stepped aside in favor of First Lady Hillary Rodham Clinton.
+U.S. representative Nita Lowey was initially expected to run, but she stepped aside in favor of First Lady Hillary Rodham Clinton.

-New York City Mayor Rudy Giuliani, who was prevented by term limits from running for mayoral reelection in 2001, immediately indicated interest.
-Due to his high profile and visibility, Giuliani was supported by the New York State Republican Party, even though he had irritated many by endorsing incumbent Democratic Governor Mario Cuomo over Republican George Pataki in 1994.
+New York City mayor Rudy Giuliani, who was prevented by term limits from running for mayoral reelection in 2001, immediately indicated interest.
+Due to his high profile and visibility, Giuliani was supported by the New York State Republican Party, even though he had irritated many by endorsing incumbent Democratic governor Mario Cuomo over Republican George Pataki in 1994.
 Giuliani became the presumptive Republican nominee, and by April 1999 had formed a formal exploratory committee for a Senate run.
 There were still possible Republican primary opponents.
-Rick Lazio, a U.S. Representative representing Suffolk County on Long Island, was raising money and had a candidacy announcement scheduled for August 16; he had openly discussed a primary against Giuliani, believing his more conservative record would be appealing to Republican primary voters.
+Rick Lazio, a U.S. representative representing Suffolk County on Long Island, was raising money and had a candidacy announcement scheduled for August 16; he had openly discussed a primary against Giuliani, believing his more conservative record would be appealing to Republican primary voters.
 In early August, under pressure from state and national Republican figures, Pataki endorsed Giuliani.
 Pataki prevailed upon Lazio to forgo his candidacy, which Lazio agreed to despite frustration that Giuliani had still not officially announced that he was running; Lazio said, "If the mayor wants to be a candidate, I think he needs to get into this race.
 It is time to put the soap opera aside and step up to the plate."
-Nassau County U.S. Representative Peter T. King also considered running and had raised some funds.
+Nassau County U.S. representative Peter T. King also considered running and had raised some funds.

-U.S. Representative Nita Lowey was the candidate first expected to be the Democratic nominee, while other mentioned possible candidates included Secretary of Housing and Urban Development Andrew Cuomo, New York State Comptroller Carl McCall, as well as U.S. Representative Carolyn Maloney.
+U.S. representative Nita Lowey was the candidate first expected to be the Democratic nominee, while other mentioned possible candidates included secretary of housing and urban development Andrew Cuomo, state comptroller Carl McCall, as well as U.S. representative Carolyn Maloney.
 State Democratic figures were concerned that neither Lowey nor the others had the star power to rival Giuliani, and that the seat would be lost.
-Late in 1998, prominent Democratic politicians and advisors, including U.S. Representative Charles Rangel, urged First Lady Hillary Rodham Clinton to run for the U.S. Senate seat.
+Late in 1998, prominent Democratic politicians and advisors, including U.S. representative Charles Rangel, urged First Lady Hillary Rodham Clinton to run for the U.S. Senate seat.
 An unprecedented action if she did it, Clinton spent considerable time mulling over the idea while Lowey waited in the wings.
 Her political advisors told her the race would be difficult and some of them told her she would lose.
 She waited for the impeachment proceedings of Bill Clinton to conclude, which they did with his acquittal on February 12, 1999.